agolovan/solace-advocate-notes/README.md

 I am using yarn "lint:fix" and "yarn tsc" fix and report issues in a code.

+# Unit tests
+I usually write a lot of unit test and using TDD approach.
+However, I do that mostly for some busines logic to cover all edge cases and make sure that code is stable and future changes by different people are not going to break business logic.
+I like using testing-library.
+For this project, I could use mock objects to test react code without need to call back end, however, it will be over-engineering.
+Simple smoke testing will cover all scenarios.

 # Assumptions:
 I really need to talk to advocates to follow what they want to see.
 For now, I decided to use email as unique key for each advocate.
 I also decided to have client property with email for client as unique key.